talkowski-lab/rCNV2/data_curation/phenotype/README.md

 The code to perform this HPO conversion is contained in `convert_phenotypes_to_hpo.sh`.

+#### A note on ICD-10 to HPO conversion

+For the UK BioBank dataset, all phenotypes were encoded in [ICD-10 format](https://www.cms.gov/medicare/coding/icd10/) according to [the UK BioBank-sanctioned version of ICD-10](https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=19&nl=1).

+Thus, phenotypes for each sample were first converted from ICD-10 to plain-text indications with `icd10_to_indication.py`.

+Once converted to plain-text indications, UK BioBank samples were subjected to HPO conversion as described above.

 ### Phenotype hierarchy

 After assigning HPO terms to each sample, we next subgrouped samples based on concordant HPO terms into a reduced hierarchy of "phenotype groups" considered in this study.